nstosic/foodropper/README.md

-# foodropper
+# Foodropper

-2D hypercasual game developed using Haxe
+Foodropper is a hypercasual 2D game created using Haxe.